 The syllabus is organised around contexts that students can relate to their everyday experiences and the commonly observed phenomena in nature.
 The contexts are presented as three Core Modules in the Upper Secondary syllabus.
-They are Gadgets Work Wonders (II), Food Matters and Wonders of My Body (II).
-These contexts have been chosen because they provide a strong link between the concepts to be learnt and their applications.
+They are 'Machines around us', 'Food Matters' and Wonders of 'Our Body and Health'.
+These contexts have been chosen because they provide a strong link between the concepts to be learnt and their applications in daily life.
 The topics encompassed by each context are not to be viewed as compartmentalised blocks of knowledge, but rather as interdependent and united through that context.